SMILELab-FL/FedLab/docs/source/examples/quick_start.rst

 Source code of this page can be seen in `fedlab-benchmarks/fedavg/cross_machine <https://github.com/SMILELab-FL/FedLab-benchmarks>`_.

-Cross Machine/Process is suit for computer cluster deployment, simulating data-center FL system.
-In our experiment, the number of world_size can't be more than 50, otherwise the socket connecting will fail.

 Download dataset
 ================

-FedLab provides common dataset download and partition process program.
+FedLab provides scripts for common dataset download and partition process.
 Besides, FL dataset baseline LEAF :cite:p:`caldas2018leaf` is also implemented and compatible with PyTorch interfaces.

 Codes related to dataset download process are available at ``fedlab_benchamrks/datasets/data/{dataset name}``.